-Be sure to activate agents to provision agents for modules - Vulnerability Management (VM) and Policy Compliance (PC).
+Be sure to activate agents to provision agents for modules - Vulnerability Management (VM), Policy Compliance (PC), or File Integrity Monitoring (FIM).
 Activating an agent for a module consumes an agent license.
 You can set up auto activation by defining modules for activation keys, or do it manually in the Cloud Agent UI.